LusciousORC/text_game_-c-/README.md

 - ^^ c++

 #Why its open source?
-- Because this is console game dude XD.
+- Because this is text game dude XD.
   Easy to make.
 And if someone wants to make your own game, then he can just download src :D

 #How to play?